omegatee/RT-890-APRS-GPS-Feat/README.md

 -- Full rewrite of UART code to support the new command shell and the GPS Receiver.
 -- New keyaction to send Position by APRS (not working yet).
 -- Personal ID (editable with CHIRP) used as "myCALL" for APRS.
 SSID is fixed to 7.
+-- GPS Time shown on display.

 - Removed / unbugged:
 -- Removed "[DISABLE]" options in menu
+-- Fixed "If CurrentDial ("CurrentVfo" in the repos) is "B" and the incoming signal enters on "A", the AM fix does not apply".

 ## GPS Receiver HW Implementation